How to look for records of... Royal Irish Constabulary, 1836-1922

 Browse an incomplete set of transcriptions of service records on the website Ireland: Genealogy Project Archives.
 They are arranged by county under the heading ‘military and constabulary’.
 A copy is available behind the enquiries desk in the reading room at Kew.

 Search the Royal Irish Constabulary pension registers and allowances granted to officers, men and staff, and to their widows and children, between 1873 and 1922, on Findmypast.co.uk (£), drawn mostly from series PMG 48.
 The original registers were arranged either alphabetically by surname or by pension award number.
 They normally include the place of residence of the recipient.

-Pensions and allowances awarded to RIC members and their dependents, including those who served as temporary constables (‘Black and Tans’) after 1919 are in series HO 340.
+- Fifteen files documenting pensions and allowances awarded to RIC members and their dependents, including those who served as temporary constables (‘Black and Tans’) after 1919 – search by name in HO 340 or see the descriptions of all fifteen files

 A list of superannuations awarded to police in Ireland before the unified force was created was published in 1832 in House of Commons Sessional Papers 1831-1832, XXVI 465.
 Locate the published source via Parliamentary Papers.
 The list supplies: